HemanthN26/sql-dashboards/README.md

-# Coffee Beans App
+# 1. Coffee Beans App

-coffee-beans-app/
+coffee-beans-app

 A command-line app to record and rate coffee beans with different preparation methods using SQLite.